Bircle: Historical timeline of Bury Workhouse

-1903-1905 - A new 126 bed infirmary with a maternity ward and staff accommodation was erected on the Jericho site.
+1903–1905 – A new 126 bed infirmary with a maternity ward and staff accommodation was erected on the Jericho site.
 The site was officially opened on 20 September 1905.

-1904 - The Registrar General requested that the workhouse births were to be disguised by the use of postal addresses.
+1904 – The Registrar General requested that the workhouse births were to be disguised by the use of postal addresses.
 Birth certificates for those born in the Bury Union workhouse gave the address 380 Rochdale Old Road, Bury and did not name the workhouse.

-1911 - Bury Union workhouse added an annexe to house male inmates.
+1911 – Bury Union workhouse added an annexe to house male inmates.

-1929 - Bury Union workhouse was renamed Jericho Institution.
+1929 – Bury Union workhouse was renamed Jericho Institution.

-1946 - The last burial took place at the Jericho Institution cemetery.
+1946 – The last burial took place at the Jericho Institution cemetery.

-1948 - The Jericho Institution became part of the NHS and was renamed Fairfield General Hospital.
+1948 – The Jericho Institution became part of the National Health Service and was renamed Fairfield General Hospital.

-Cheesden Valley
+Cheesden Valley and the Lost Mills by Air

 The Cheesden Valley runs on a north-south alignment between Bury and Rochdale.
 Cheesden Brook runs through the valley, joining with Naden Brook to eventually run into the River Roch near Heywood.
 During the industrial age, the valley became a centre of cotton production, dependent on running water.
-The valley is now slowly but surely reclaiming the once busy mills and returning them to nature.
-The Lost Mills can be seen from the air as they slowly and inexorably decay.
+The valley is now reclaiming the once busy mills and returning them to nature.
+The Lost Mills can be seen from the air.
 It encompasses Deeply Vale, Bircle Dene and Ashworth Valley.